 He told BBC Radio 5 Live: "You can imagine how much I hate them.
 I wish they could go and be fans of something else."

 It is thought those who gave away the plot had been invited to a preview screening but had been specifically asked not to blow the plotline.
 However they were posted online shortly afterwards.

-"It's heartbreaking in a way because you're trying to tell stories, and stories depend on surprise," he said.
+"It's heartbreaking in a way because you're trying to tell stories, and stories depend on surprise," said Moffat.

 Most fans of the Time Lord went out of their way to avoid having the plot ruined in advance, he said.

 "They want to preserve the surprise," he said.
 "The tragedy is you have to work hard at that now."